 Every three years, a statutory actuarial examination of the Scheme is prepared in accordance with the National Provident Fund Restructuring Act 1990 and the Financial Markets Conduct Act 2013 (refer note 12).
-The most recent actuarial examination was carried out as at 31 March 2018.
+The most recent actuarial examination was carried out as at 31 March 2021.

-Updated figures as at 31 March 2021 are set out below for the funding level and vested benefits ratio.
-The assumptions and methodology used to value the liabilities as at 31 March 2021 are those currently intended to be used for the actuarial examination of the Scheme as at 31 March 2021.
+Updated figures as at 31 March 2022 are set out below for the funding level and vested benefits ratio.
+The assumptions and methodology used to value the liabilities as at 31 March 2022 are those used for the actuarial examination of the Scheme as at 31 March 2021, with changes noted below.

-11 ACTUARIAL EXAMINATION AND REVIEW, FUNDING LEVEL AND VESTED BENEFITS RATIO - 31 MARCH 2021 (CONTINUED)
+11 ACTUARIAL EXAMINATION AND REVIEW, FUNDING LEVEL AND VESTED BENEFITS RATIO - 31 MARCH 2022 (CONTINUED)

-11.2 FUNDING LEVEL - 31 MARCH 2021
+11.2 FUNDING LEVEL - 31 MARCH 2022

 The funding level of the Scheme is the ratio of the value of net assets available to pay benefits to the value of past service liabilities.
-Since 31 March 2019, for the purposes of this note, the value of the past service liabilities and hence the funding level has been calculated on two bases:
+The value of the past service liabilities and hence the funding level has been calculated on two bases: